Zero to AI Blog

 I’m a NZ dairy farmer.
 Herd size [###], target residual [e.g., 1500–1600], paddock notes: [paste your notes].
 Make a simple 7-day grazing plan: paddock order, break sizes, and one short reason for each choice.
 Keep it practical and brief.

-• Steadier residuals: better regrowth, fewer costly top-ups later.
+• Steadier residuals help regrowth and reduce costly top-ups later.

-• Smoother team handover: everyone follows the same plan.
+• Team handover gets easier because everyone follows the same plan.

 How: